petk/php-build-system/docs/evolution.md

 # PHP build system evolution

+This document describes how the PHP build system evolved through time.

 ## PHP 1 (1995)

 First public release of PHP 1 - Personal Home Page Tools started with a single